The 10 Essentials for Hiking and Backpacking

 A personal locator beacon (PLB), satellite messenger, or hiking GPS with personal location capability should be considered essential.
 Realistically, many hikers can’t afford the high cost of such a device and its monthly subscription.
 One solution is to use the iPhone 14 or a later iPhone model.
 Although I haven’t tried one, Apple claims they can connect directly to satellites to provide PLB functions.

 At least carry a mobile phone, preferably with an auxiliary battery and cable.
-In an emergency, you might be able to connect to a cell tower if you are lucky.
+In an emergency, you might be able to connect to a cell tower if you’re lucky.
 You’re more likely to succeed on a mountaintop.
 Keep your phone in airplane and low-power modes with low screen brightness.

 You can use a phone app such as Google Maps to download maps ahead of time and use them for offline navigation where there is no cell service.
 However, these phone apps won’t provide the safety features of a PLB or satellite messenger.